parisepigenetics/bibs/_cluster/ipopup.md

 <span>{% include icon.liquid id='info-circle' %} <b>Info</b></span><br>You can have several projects.<br>You can share a project between several collaborators.
 All collaborators will have the read and write permissions on the project.
 {: .ui.info.message}

-To create an account and/or a project, write an email to [BiBs](mailto:bibsATparisepigenetics.com) with the following information:
+To create an account and/or a project, write an email to [ipop-up-account-request@rpbs.univ-paris-diderot.fr](mailto:ipop-up-account-request@rpbs.univ-paris-diderot.fr) with the following information:
 - NAME, Surname
 - Unit
 - Email (institutional adress)